 This article first appeared in the Viewpoint section of the Christian Research Journal, volume 41, number 1 (2018).
-For further information or to subscribe to the Christian Research Journal please click here.
+For more information about the Christian Research Journal, click here.

 A quick Google search using the question, “Should Christians drink alcoholic beverages?” yields some interesting results.
 For example: